-- During the deep sleep your muscles relax and tissue grows and is repaired.
+- During deep sleep, the muscles relax, and tissue grows and is repaired.

-- The white blood production can go up so you can better fight viruses and bacteria.
+- White blood production can go up so the body can better fight viruses and bacteria.

-- The glymphatic system is activated.
-This system removes waste from the brain just like lymphatic system gets rid off it from other organs.
+- The lymphatic system is activated.
+This system removes waste from the brain, just like the lymphatic system gets rid of other organs.

 Why Can’t I Sleep Between 1 and 4 AM

-Both high and low cortisol cause insomnia.
-If you often wake up between 1 and 4 am, it could be caused by a dip in cortisol level.
-(Obviously this is not the only cause there is but it’s the one that affected me.)
+I often woke up between 1 and 4 am.
+I found out that it could be caused by a dip in cortisol level.
+(Obviously, this is not the only cause out there, but it’s the one that affected me.)

-During that time, your cortisol levels are naturally the lowest.
-But if the level goes too low, your blood sugar level could drop too.
-Cortisol aids in the blood sugar regulation so they can go hand in hand.
+During that time, the cortisol levels are naturally the lowest.
+But if the level goes too low, the blood sugar level could drop too.
+Cortisol aids in blood sugar regulation.

-The dip in glucose level causes your body to produce adrenaline and it tells your body that you need to eat to bring up the blood sugar level.
-So, you could look at it as a protection mechanism.
+The dip in glucose level can cause the body to produce adrenaline, and it can tell the body that it needs to bring up the blood sugar level.
+So, it’s like a protection mechanism.

-I used to keep nuts or other snacks on my night stand for the in the middle of the night glucose level drops.
+I used to keep nuts or other snacks on my nightstand for the glucose level drops in the middle of the night.

-Severe adrenal fatigue is fatigue that won’t go away with a good night sleep or two… or several.
+Severe adrenal fatigue is fatigue that won’t go away with a good night’s sleep or two… or several.

-It can be frustrating finding natural sleep remedies that work for you.
-Here are some sleep inducing ways you can try:
+It can be frustrating finding natural sleep remedies that work.
+Here are some sleep inducing methods I tried.

 - Take a nice, warm bath.
 Some like the relaxing effects of Epsom Salt baths.
 Those were too much for me.
 I took one and was completely wiped out after it.
 I thought that my heart would stop beating.